Calcium is an important nutrition needed for our bones and teeth. It's actually a mineral required for normal growth and development in animals.

 3. Weak and Brittle Nails

 Like bones, nails also need calcium deposits to remain healthy.
-If your nails are weak and brittle, deficiency of calcium might be a reason.
-The same can be said of hair.
-If you’re noticing your hair has become lack-luster
+If your nails are weak and brittle, deficiency of calcium might be a reason along with deficiency of biotin.
+The same can be said for hair too.
+If you’re noticing your hair has become lack-luster, check your calcium intake.

 Calcium deficiency can cause a variety of problems in the nervous system, one of them being occurrence of seizures.
 Headaches that occur as a result of increased pressure within the head may also occur due to calcium deficiency.
 Several studies have linked the interplay of magnesium and calcium in determining whether one suffers migraines or not.

 Tetany involves overly stimulated neuromuscular activity.
-These overly stimulated nerves cause involuntary muscle cramps and contractions, most often in the hands and feet.
+These overstimulated nerves cause involuntary muscle cramps and contractions, most often in the hands and feet.
 But these spasms can extend throughout the body, and even into the larynx, causing breathing problems.

 Dealing with Calcium Deficiency

-1. Plant-based sources of calcium- Good sources include dark green leafy vegetables such as broccoli, kale, spring greens, cabbage, bok choy, parsley and watercress.
-Also rich in calcium are dried fruits, such as figs and on one piece of toast or stirred into a bowl of soup) dates, nuts, particularly almonds and brazil nuts, and seeds including sesame seeds and tahini (sesame seed paste) which contains a massive 680 milligrams of calcium per 100 grams.
+1. Plant-based sources of calcium: Good sources include dark green leafy vegetables such as broccoli, kale, spring greens, cabbage, bok choy, parsley and watercress.
+Also rich in calcium are dried fruits, such as figs, dates, nuts, particularly almonds and brazil nuts, and seeds including sesame seeds and tahini (sesame seed paste) which contains a massive 680 milligrams of calcium per 100 grams.

-3. Anticoagulant- Drugs may be used in the treatment of calcium deficiency.
+3. Anticoagulant: Anticoagulant drugs may be used in the treatment of calcium deficiency.
 Though the primary use for drugs in this class is to prevent life-threatening blood clots from forming, some of them can help the body hold onto extra amounts of calcium.
 The prescription of these types of drugs to treat a calcium deficiency is uncommon, though, because supplements will often correct the problem.
-Supplements like Tuskca Calcium come with Vitamin D3, these are tasty, chewable, sugar-free tablets that contain a unique calcium citrate formula that has double the absorption compared to other calcium carbonate and calcium phosphate supplements.